 23. Other Regulations (Burning the Lamps, the Year of Jubilee, the Redemption of the Land, Making Vows, the Offering of Tithes, and So On)

 When it comes to the work of the Age of Law, you have read all these regulations or principles, right?
 Don’t they span a broad set of categories?
 (Yes.)
 Some of you may have examined them carefully, and some might not have; those of you who haven’t should do so later on.
 The first part is about making offerings and how to build altars, right?
-What follows is about observing the three feasts, and then about giving offerings; it tells how many kinds of offerings there are—burnt offerings, grain offerings, peace offerings, sin offerings, burnt offerings by priests, grain offerings by priests, and various other offerings, as well as regulations for the eating of offerings by priests.
-Below that are regulations people should comply with in their everyday lives.
+What follows is about observing the three feasts, and then about giving offerings; it tells how many kinds of offerings there are—burnt offerings, grain offerings, peace offerings, sin offerings, burnt offerings by priests, grain offerings by priests, and various other offerings; and there are also regulations for the eating of offerings by priests.
+Below these are regulations people should comply with in their everyday lives.
 As you can see, they include regulations for those who have been healed of leprosy; God even spoke about such things as sickness, and also made rules regarding how to slaughter cattle and sheep.
 Back then, there were even regulations about slaughtering cattle and sheep; they were created by God, so however God wanted you to slaughter them was how you had to slaughter them.
 You had to listen to what God said, and He certainly had His reasons.
 Though it was a regulation, you certainly could not go wrong by heeding God’s word.
 There also were feasts and rules that had to be observed.
 Have a look at the last one in the list—other regulations, which included burning the lamps, the Year of Jubilee, the redemption of the land, making vows, the offering of tithes, and so on.
 Did these regulations touch upon a broad range of subjects?
 (Yes.)
 The first ones involved issues regarding the giving of offerings, and then there were also ones about theft and compensation, regulations for keeping the Sabbath day, and so on; they touched upon all manner of details of everyday life.
 This means that when the work of God’s management plan was ready to begin, He prepared many regulations for humans to follow.
 Their purpose was to allow people to live a normal human life on earth.
 This normal human life was inseparable from God.
 God first led people to His altar, and then led them to establish His temple and altars.
 After that, He taught humans how to make offerings, and then made rules about how they should live, what they should pay attention to in their lives, what they should abide by, what they should do, and what they should not do.
 He was quite meticulous, wasn’t He?
-God was especially thoughtful in His use of these rules, regulations, and principles to stipulate how people should act.
+God was especially thoughtful.
+He used these rules, regulations, and principles to standardize people’s behavior.
 Otherwise, humans would not have known what they should or shouldn’t do; they would have been like a pile of loose sand, completely unorganized and undisciplined.
 God started out using these simple regulations and principles to set some boundaries for humans so that they could conduct a normal life and activities in worship of God, or a normal human life; these were some details employed when God was beginning His management, and they covered a broad range of subjects.
 These were recorded in Leviticus, which comes after Exodus.
 You are welcome to have a look at them; they are just a record, a written account, of the work God did in the Age of Law.

-Here we can see that God treated His work, His management, and humanity with seriousness, conscientiousness, and prudence.
-He did the work He must do among humans according to His steps, without the slightest discrepancy, speaking the words that He must speak without error and without leaving anything out so that they could not ignore His intentions.
+Here we can see that God treats His work, His management, and humanity with seriousness, conscientiousness, and prudence.
+He does the work He must do among humans according to His steps, without the slightest discrepancy, speaking the words that He must speak without error and without leaving anything out so that they cannot ignore His intentions.
 No matter what humans are like in the following age, generally speaking, at the very beginning—during the Age of Law—God did some simple work like this.
 From His point of view, people of the time had a rather vague concept of God, the world, and humanity; it was not very clear.
 Even if they had some thoughts, ways of doing things, or plans in their consciousness, these were all indistinct.
 Humans were inseparable from God’s teachings and provisions for them.
 The earliest humans knew nothing at all, so God had no choice but to do it this way: Starting with the most superficial and basic principles of human survival, these regulations that were indispensable to existence.
 With these He began to teach people and bit by bit engrave these things into their hearts.
-Through them, through these regulations, He would make people gain a gradual knowledge of God—a step by step understanding and comprehension; only after that could He do the subsequent work one bit at a time.
+Through them, through these regulations, He would make people gain a gradual knowledge of God, as well as a step-by-step understanding and comprehension of Him; only after that could He do the subsequent work one bit at a time.
 This was an essential foundation.
 Even though prior to His work of the Age of Law, God had spoken to Adam and Eve and their descendants about what they may or may not do, those instructions were all very simple and were not formulated into text of such systematic, specific form as regulations that were proclaimed one by one to people.
 That is because, back then, God’s plan had not yet advanced to that degree; He only had worked humans to this stage before He could begin speaking these regulations of the Age of Law and propagating them.
 This was a necessary result, as well as a necessary process.
 Do you understand this?
 (We understand.)
 You might see the work done in the Age of Law as having been very simple.
 People who look at it in today’s context might say, “These were simply regulations; they were just some principles.
 They were way too simple; those lines are all just like commandments and rules.”
-However, from among these simple rules and regulations, we can see the steps of God’s management work.
-We can see His wisdom revealed in His management plan, and this must not be ignored.
+However, from among these simple rules and regulations, we can see the steps of God’s management work and His wisdom revealed in His management plan, and this must not be ignored.
 God knows which steps and methods to start with, as well as which methods to continue and to finish in order to obtain a group of people who can bear testimony to Him and who can be of the same mind as Him.
 He knows what is lacking in humans, what things they have within them and what things they don’t, what they should be possessed of, or what they should not do and what they should do.
 God has a very clear idea about all these things.
 Humans are like puppets; whatever God does, they follow Him, confused and without any understanding of God’s will.
 All they do is follow like that.
 However, there is no haziness in God’s heart about what He is to do.
-He does not act on impulse whenever He encountered this or that matter, but rather has a very clear, distinct plan in mind.
+He does not act on impulse whenever He encounters this or that matter, but rather has a very clear, distinct plan in mind.
 He does the work He wants to do according to His steps and His plan.
 Even though He did not reveal to humans in advance what work would be done afterward, or give anyone predictions or information beforehand, He still worked according to His plan.
-In this He did not deviate one bit.
+This is exactly true.
 No matter what stage of work He does according to His management plan, His disposition and substance both represent Himself.
 This is absolutely true.
 No matter what age it is and no matter what stage of His work He is on, His disposition, what He has and is, what sort of people He loves, and what sort of people He hates will never change.
 Although we might think these principles and regulations laid out by God during the work done in the Age of Law as being very simple and superficial in today’s context, and very easy to accomplish, they still contain God’s wisdom.
 Regardless of how much knowledge humanity grasps, and no matter how many doctrines and mysteries they can fathom, in God’s view, they cannot leave His guidance and cannot do without God’s personal work.
 They also cannot do without God’s personal leadership of them.
 Isn’t that right?
 (Yes.)
 This is the relationship between God and humanity; they are inseparable.
-Whether God gives you a commandment, a regulation, or just a rule, or provides you with truth to help you understand His will, whatever He does, humans must have it; these are that which God adds to people by His methods and ways.
+Whether God gives you a commandment, a regulation, or just a rule, or provides you with truth to help you understand His will, whatever He does, humans must have it; these are that which God wants to add to people by His methods and ways.
 All of the utterances expressed by God and the work done by God are the revelation of one aspect of His substance.
 They are the revelation of one aspect of His disposition and His wisdom.
 This cannot be ignored.
 Some people might still say that the work God did back in that era was so simple, and that in today’s context, it is rather basic.
 People who are a bit educated these days, after reading and understanding this text, might wonder how God could have done such things in the past.
 Weren’t these deeds a bit incomprehensible?
 Can this be said?
 (No.) The types of demands God put on humanity were based on humans, not based on God.
 Humans had nothing; they needed fundamental things, so God had no choice but to give fundamental things to them.
 By now, corruption has run deep in humanity, and they need God to provide them with even more truths; thus, God must use these truths to provide for them.
 They need to be judged, so God provides for them with judgment.
 These things are necessary.
 You’ve seen this, right?
 (Yes.)
 God has a purpose in everything He does, He is not afraid of being criticized, nor is He scared of any thoughts people might have of Him.
 He simply does His work according to His management plan, unconstrained by any person, event, or object.